nflverse/nflplotR/cran-comments.md

 ## Submission

-This is a minor release that updates internal functionality requested by CRAN.
+This is a minor release that fixes check NOTEs and (hopefully) problems with reverse dependency checks of the package ggpath.

 ## R CMD check results